I'm sat here in my Pyjamas in the middle of the day in-between Christmas and New Year

 I will at one point in my life become a millionaire, do I know exactly when?
 No.

 And if I set a target date and I didn't achieve it, then would I be a failure and give up?

 It's more likely

-The final reason I don't set resolutions is that I believe in consistency over a lifetime.
+Reason number 3: I believe in consistency over a lifetime.

 For me the resolutions I've set at the beginning of the year feel temporary, such as weight loss or giving up alcohol.

 So that's 3 reasons I don't recommend setting New Years Resolutions.

 But do I recommend that you set an intention?

 Yes I do.
 Right here, right now